open-webrtc-toolkit/owt-client-native/README.md

 1. Run gclient sync.
 It may take long time to download large amount of data.
 1. Build libwebrtc for OWT Android SDK with scripts/build_android.py.

+#### Linux
+- Run `gclient sync` in the directory that contains 'src'.
+It may take a long time to download a large amount of data.
+- Go to the `src/scripts` directory, and run:
+`python build_linux.py --gn_gen --sdk --output_path /path/to/out --fake_audio`.
+The built binary will be under `output_path`,
+- The document for sdk will also be copied to this directory if docs have been generated.
+- If `output_path` is not set, the built binary will be under the `src/out` directory.

 ## How to contribute
 We warmly welcome community contributions to the owt-client-native repository.
 If you are willing to contribute your features and ideas to OWT, follow the process below: